These paintings are part of a

 series inspired by a year-long

-study of menstrual
+study of menstrual superstitions.

-superstitions.
-I am a
+I am a senior illustration

-about to graduate from the
+student, about to graduate from

-Massachusetts College of Art and
+the Massachusetts College of Art

-Design [in 2008], and the topic
+and Design [in 2008], and the

-of menstrual superstitions was
+topic of menstrual superstitions

-my senior thesis.
+was my senior thesis.
 I was

 attracted to this subject almost